maramsumanth/AI-Driving-Car/README.md

       PS3 Controller for collecting data
       Jumper wires as needed

+## Data Collection and Model Training

+   Data is collected on different mazes using arduino, where the car is controlled using PS3 controller.
+It is stored in text file of the form ```Command, Sensor1, Sensor2, Sensor3``` each of them are seperated by lines.
+Make sure to filter out the data with the Stop command in the dataset before training.
+Using python code this dataset is converted into sensor and command files.
+Finally it is trained using Random Forest Classifier(Machine Learning Algorithm), with accuracy of 93%.

 ## Setup (For Linux)
       If your Pi and laptop are on the same wifi network you can run code on Pi from your laptop with the command below. ssh username@ipaddress

+[Here](https://drive.google.com/drive/folders/1Pr7gGW8ToveAyUVRObod15jswgyZrwg8) is the drive link to video demonstrating the assembly of the components and another video containing the final output of project.